dheerajshenoy/sonifycpp-readme/README.md

 # Chanegelogs and Bug fixes

+- 1 Aug 2024

+    - Visual overhaul

+        - *Added icon support for menu items*

+        - *Support for four different panel positions* - Left, Right, Top or Bottom

+    - Shortcuts

+    - New options exposed to the lua script to toggle icons, default keybindings, menubar, statusbar, panel position.

 - 31 July 2024

     - Bug fix

-        The multi-threading support has been added for the rest of the traversals which were previously mentioned as not working. (*NOTE*: Never pass anything by reference to thread calls)
+        The multi-threading support has been added for the rest of the traversals which were previously mentioned as not working. (*NOTE TO THE PROGRAMMER*: Never pass anything by reference to thread calls)

     - New Feature